Mymoorapelta: Later finds

 In 1998, a partial skeleton referred to Mymoorapelta was described by Kirkland et al from Cactus Park, Colorado, though at the time the fossil was still undergoing fossil preparation.
 The skeleton preserved natural molds and body fossils of the sacrum, caudal vertebrae, (bones attached to the underside of the tail vertebrae in dinosaurs), (foot), and many pieces of the dermal armor, including parts of the sacral shield, which was a type of armor that would cover the top of the pelvis.
 Though skull material was mentioned to be preserved it is still in preparation and undescribed.
 Some of the material, namely from the pes and sacral shield, was preserved in articulation making it the only known articulated specimen of the taxon.
 In a 2010 abstract, Kirkland and colleagues mentioned the discovery of many more elements of Mymoorapelta at Mygatt-Moore Quarry including a nearly complete skull and every postcranial element except the pubis and femur.
 All of the fossils found at Mygatt-Moore Quarry and Cactus Park are currently deposited in the Dinosaur Journey Museum of Western Colorado in Fruita.

 2015 saw the presentation of an abstract by Katie Tremaine et al that mentions a new Mymoorapelta specimen unearthed at Hanksville-Burpee Quarry near Hanksville, Utah.
 The specimen includes one individual preserving: 24 osteoderms, three ribs, one vertebra, and a femur, though more material has yet to be excavated.
 The discovery of a single, dorsal osteoderm that had been collected from the Peterson Quarry outside of Albuquerque, New Mexico was described in 2016.
 The osteoderm is morphologically (based on external anatomy) similar to Mymoorapelta, however it is stratigraphically (based on rock layers) closer to Gargoyleosaurus.

 Description

 Diagram illustrating the size of Mymoorapelta.

 Mymoorapelta is one of the smallest ankylosaurs known and the smallest known quadrupedal dinosaur from the Morrison Formation.
 However, few individuals have been found and only a portion of the known material has been described in detail.
-The Cactus Park specimen is the largest described individual, with its length being estimated at around 3 m long in 1998.
+The Cactus Park specimen is the largest described individual, with its length being estimated at 3 m long in 1998.
 Body mass estimates based on the type specimen give a weight of around 300–562 kg.